A polar complex for locally free sheaves

 \section{Introduction}

 In this paper we are going to study certain complexes where the differential is constructed from a residue map acting on differential forms with logarithmic singularities.
 To explain the motivations, let us start from the following classical fact: a divisor $\sum a_i x_i$ with complex coefficients $a_i$ on a compact Riemann surface is the residue of a logarithmic $1$-form if and only if $\sum_i a_i=0$.
-A higher-dimensional version of this concerns a $p$-di\-men\-sional subvariety $Z$ in a smooth variety $X$ together with a holomorphic differential form of top degree (that is, a $p$-form) $\alpha\in H^0(Z,\omega_Z)$\,.
+A higher-dimensional version of this concerns a \mbox{$p$-di\-men\-sional} subvariety $Z$ in a smooth complex algebraic variety $X$ together with a holomorphic differential form of top degree (that is, a $p$-form) $\alpha\in H^0(Z,\omega_Z)$\,.
 The question is then whether there exists a $(p+1)$-dimensional subvariety $Y$ in $X$ containing $Z$ and a logarithmic top form $\beta\in H^0(Y,\omega_Y(Z))$ such that $\res\,\beta=\alpha$.
 More generally, one can consider formal linear combinations of subvarieties together with logarithmic top forms on them.